 - Sierra Leone

 - Trinidad and Tobago

 If you are a citizen or permanent resident

 If you are a citizen or permanent resident of a

 You must provide a birth certificate, passport, national identification or visa as proof of citizenship and/or residency.

 If you are not a citizen or permanent resident

-If you are not a citizen or permanent resident of one of the countries listed above but have completed your studies there, you may be considered to have met RMIT’s English language requirements up to an IELTS score of 6.5 if you have completed:
+If you are not a citizen or permanent resident of one of the countries listed above but have completed your studies where your entire qualification is taught and assessed in English, you may be deemed to have met the English requirement (an official letter from the institution stating the program is entirely taught and assessed in English must be submitted),up to an academic IELTS score of 6.5 if you have completed: